ceilingfans/pnut-butta/README.md

 ## Running the game
-Once you have built the project, you will see a new `bin` folder In this folder will be the executable for the game
+Once you have built the project, you will see a new `bin` folder In the `bin` folder there will be the executable file.